igor-grebenev-qs/medalynxAPIMVC/README.md

 GET
     /Cohorts
-    /Cohorts/{id} - Alive cohort by user (CohortRepresentation) /Cohorts/ByUser/{userId} - Alive cohort by user (CohortRepresentation) Request-Type header required (see RequestType).
-If Request-Type not passed or have invalid value assume CreatedOrApproved
+    /Cohorts/{id} - Alive cohort by user (CohortRepresentation) /Cohorts/ByUser/{userId} - Alive cohort by user (CohortRepresentation) Request-Type header can be specified (see RequestType). if Request-Type is not set created or approved listed.
 DELETE
     /Cohorts/{id} - Remove cohort
 POST